noelbundick/website/content/posts/Frankenetes-Running-the-Kubernetes-control-plane-on-Azure-Container-Instances/index.md

 And here's where I updated my DNS on CloudFlare

-{% asset_img frankenetes-etcd-dns.png "Adding the etcd record in CloudFlare DNS" %}
+{{% img "frankenetes-etcd-dns.png" "Adding the etcd record in CloudFlare DNS" %}}

 Finally, I verified everything by running a few etcdctl commands against the remote `frankenetes-etcd.noelbundick.com:2379` host